 How can design research help promote positive, fruitful relationships between students and indoor horticulture?

-My first research method was a brief survey consisting of 11 questions, which was distributed across Instagram, Reddit, and Discord.
+My first research method was a brief 11-question survey distributed across Instagram, Reddit, and Discord.
 The intent was to collect demographic information about post-secondary students, their mental health, and how they manage it, as well as their at-home workspaces and the work conducted in them, and to gather current understandings of indoor horticulture.

 Results